ubcecon/ECON526/README.md

     - https://github.com/QuantEcon/lecture-python-intro.notebooks
     - https://github.com/QuantEcon/lecture-python.notebooks
     - https://github.com/QuantEcon/lecture-datascience.notebooks
+    - In some cases you will need to manually install packages (by doing `pip install -r requirements.txt` within some of those repositories, or manually installing packages as required)

 For introductory users, we recommend using [GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop) which allows cloning from a button on the public github repo directly.
 For intermediate users, we recommend skipping the GitHub Desktop and instead using [VS Code](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_clone-a-repository-locally) since you will likely begin using the VSCode editor as your primary Python (and latex) editor sooner than later.